 Russell Barnett Aitken (1910 - 2002) was an American artist, expert marksman, big-game hunter and adventure writer.
 He took a seven month long safari to Africa in 1947.

 Great Game Animals Of The World by Russell Barnett Aitken (1968).
-The late great hunter and sportsman Russell Barnett Aitken was also an accomplished photographer.
-This book contains fabulous photographs of almost all big game animals he killed during his lifetime - from Marco Polo sheep to African elephant, from rhino to leopard, lion, buffalo, the Bengal tiger and hunting jaguar with Sasha Siemel in the Brazilian Jungles and much more.
+The late hunter and sportsman Russell Barnett Aitken was also an accomplished photographer.
+This book contains photographs of almost all big game animals he hunted during his lifetime - from Marco Polo sheep to African elephant, from rhino to leopard, lion, buffalo, the Bengal tiger and hunting jaguar with Sasha Siemel in the Brazilian Jungles and much more.

 Arnold Alward was a Canadian businessman who sold his businesses and spent the next eighteen years hunting, taking nearly all the world's important big-game species, which eventually won him the Weatherby Award.
 In Ethiopia, he took a 115 lb tusker on the tenth day of the hunt then he continued to take a mountain nyala.

 Hunting Adventures Worldwide by Jack Atcheson (1995).
-From his first hunting experiences in southwestern Montana at the age of 12, Atcheson chronicles the richest adventures of a lifetime spent in quest of big game across the world - including Africa, North America and Asia.
+From his first hunting experiences in southwestern Montana at the age of 12, Atcheson chronicles the adventures of a lifetime spent in quest of big game across the world - including Africa, North America and Asia.

 Treasury Of African Hunting edited by Peter Barrett (1970).
 The twenty-six articles in this book are a permanent record of how it was to hunt and to live in the African bush in the halcyon days of the sixties.
-Articles are by talented writers and outdoorsmen such as Russell B Aitkin, Elgin Gates, Jack O'Connor, Warren Page, Jim Rikhoff, Kermit Roosevelt, Erwin Bauer, Pete Brown, Frank E Delano, William A Fisher and others.
+Articles are by writers and outdoorsmen such as Russell B Aitkin, Elgin Gates, Jack O'Connor, Warren Page, Jim Rikhoff, Kermit Roosevelt, Erwin Bauer, Pete Brown, Frank E Delano, William A Fisher and others.